omermadmon/FinalProjectDBMS/README.md

 *	Writing complex queries to analyze and visualize Twitter data.
 *	Designing a machine learning model for tweets classification.

-Note: visualization are not displayed in .ipynb format.
-To view visualizations, please download notebooks as HTML.
+Note: visualization are not well displayed.
+To view visualizations download and open notebooks in Azure Databricks.

 ## Authors
 * Omer Madmon